Qayamat: City Under Threat: Production

 Harry Baweja had offered the leading role to Urmila Matondkar but it did not materialise due to Urmila's date problems.
 The film marked the comeback of Chunky Pandey to Bollywood after a stint in Bengali films since the late 1990s.
 Neha Dhupia's voice was dubbed by dubbing artist Rajanika Ganguly Mukherjee as the director thought her voice did not suit her character perfectly.

 The Elphinston Jail of Mumbai copy described in it was originally situated in Diu Island, Daman & Diu, U.T, India.

+Reception

+Taran Adarsh from Bollywood Hungama gave the film 2 stars out of 5, finding the first half ordinary, the songs forced and the romantic past of Devgn's character, patience-testing.
+However, he appreciated the action sequences, background score and other technical aspects, remarking that the film looked "international".
+Writing for Rediff.com, Priya Ganapati found the film too slow for an action thriller due to being replete with songs, but was highly appreciative of the action sequences, cinematography and background score.
+However, much akin to Adarsh, she also felt the usage of technical jargons might prove to be incomprehensible for many viewers.

 Soundtrack

-The music is composed by Nadeem Shravan and the lyrics are by Sameer.
+The music is composed by Nadeem-Shravan and the lyrics are by Sameer.
+One of the most popular songs "Woh Ladki Bahut Yaad Aati Hai" was sung by Kumar Sanu & Alka Yagnik.
 According to the Indian trade website Box Office India, with around 21,00,000 units sold, this film's soundtrack album was the year's fifth highest-selling.